OlGe404/ansible-collections/olge404/os/roles/distro_packages/README.md

 Role Variables
 --------------
 Overview of the vars used in this role.
-See [Example Playbook usage](#Example-Playbook-usage) for more details.
+See [Example playbook usage](#Example-Playbook-usage) for more details.

 **_NOTE:_** See the [default vars](defaults/main.yml) before overwriting them in a playbook or otherwise.